Beginners Tutorial: What is a Domain Name & How They Work?

 - GoDaddy- Sign up for their web hosting services for 12, 24, or 36 months and get a domain name free for the entire length of the selected plan.

-- Hostinger- get a domain name free for a year by signing up to their business or premium hosting plans.
+- Hostinger- get a domain name free for a year by signing up for their business or premium hosting plans.

 - DreamHost- Offers a free domain name for a year on their annual plans.

-You can go through our tutorial about how to move WordPress site to new domain.
+You can go through our tutorial about how to move a WordPress site to a new domain.

 What is a domain name and how it works: Final Thoughts